August 13, 2024 - by Santina Russo

 But the effort paid off: While the transport schemes used in CMIP6 and CCMI-2022 both showed severe bias resulting in an incorrect excess of stratospheric water vapour, the team could almost completely remove this bias using the Lagrangian scheme.

 Moreover, the results indicated that the bias-related water vapour effects on atmospheric circulation are of similar magnitude as climate change effects.
 In particular, the scientists observed that stratospheric water vapour plays a crucial role in controlling local temperatures at the border to the troposphere.
 This, in turn, influences the subtropical jets, which are prominent and fast atmospheric winds flowing from west to east in both global hemispheres that strongly influence weather and climate.
-In fact, when employing the corrected transport scheme, the scientists saw substantial positional shifts in these important jet streams as well as resulting impacts on regional climate.
+Consequently, when employing the corrected transport scheme, the scientists saw substantial positional shifts in these important jet streams as well as resulting impacts on regional climate.

 The way to more accurate climate predictions